influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 With authentication enabled for the Kapacitor HTTP service, when a Kapacitor user seeks to use the Kapacitor API directly or to use the command line client, credentials need to be supplied.
-This can be done using basic authentication as part of the URL.

 For example when using the Kapacitor client.
 ```